Snehats05/Launchpad-2025/TEMPLATE.md

 #### Leadership and Influence:

-- Explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.
+I demonstrate leadership and influence by taking initiative in team projects, mentoring peers, and guiding collaborative efforts to successful outcomes through clear communication and motivation.

 #### Networking:

-- Explain your networking skills and how you plan to engage with the communitys.
-Outline how you will influence and lead others in your respective field.
+I actively build connections through collaboration, knowledge sharing, and peer support, and I plan to engage with communities by participating in forums, organizing study groups, and leading initiatives that inspire and guide others in my field.

 #### Career Plan:

-- Outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
+I will join startup programs, learn new things, and help others with my skills.
+Later, I want to start my own startup and support others in Kerala’s startup world.

 #### Thoughts on Kerala's Tech Ecosystem: